Censorship in North Korea: Internet policies

 In 2006, Julien Pain, head of the Internet Desk at Reporters Without Borders, described North Korea as the world's worst Internet black hole, in its list of the top 13 Internet enemies.

 Internet access is not generally available in North Korea.
-Only some high-level officials are allowed to access the global internet.
+Only some high-level officials and foreigners are allowed to access the global internet.
 In most universities, a small number of strictly monitored computers are provided.
 Other citizens may get access only to the country's national intranet, called Kwangmyong.
 Content on Kwangmyong is curated by Korea Computer Center.
 Foreigners can access the internet using the 3G phone network.
 However, the IT industry has been growing and Internet access is starting to increase within North Korea.
 With few exceptions, Kwangmyong is completely separate from the global internet as a means for North Korea to use private state-controlled resources which is completely regulated by the regime.
 This intranet is difficult for foreign adversaries to access, and therefore allows the country to maintain its own private internet.

 The North Korean Ullim, an Android-based tablet computer available since 2014, has a high level of inbuilt surveillance and controls.
 The tablet takes screenshots of apps opened by the user and saves browsing history.
 The tablet also only allows access to a limited number of approved applications, shares watermarking data to track the distribution of content between people and only allows users to access content created on the tablet or from the tablet.
 Content sent from other users or third party platforms cannot be accessed.

 As of 2022, ordinary citizens with mobile devices do not have access to the global internet.
 Instead, these individuals are only able to access Kwangmyong, that is operated by the country.
 In terms of global internet access, this privilege is only granted to a small number of North Korean elites.
 Internet access is restricted to military and government business.